Nina Simone: Drama

 She is the subject of Nina: A Story About Me and Nina Simone, a one-woman show first performed in 2016 at the Unity Theatre, Liverpool—a "deeply personal and often searing show inspired by the singer and activist Nina Simone"—and which in July 2017 ran at the Young Vic, before being scheduled to move to Edinburgh's Traverse Theatre.
+Simone is the focus of another play that premiered in 2016, Nina Simone: Four Women, by Christina Ham.
+This "play looks at Nina Simone’s shift from artist to activist after the bombing of the 16th Street Baptist Church in Birmingham and the murder of Medgar Evers."

 Books

 As well as her 1992 autobiography I Put a Spell on You (1992), written with Stephen Cleary, Simone has been the subject of several books.
-They include Nina Simone: Don't Let Me Be Misunderstood (2002) by Richard Williams; Nina Simone: Break Down and Let It All Out (2004) by Sylvia Hampton and David Nathan; Princess Noire (2010) by Nadine Cohodas; Nina Simone (2004) by Kerry Acker; Nina Simone, Black Is the Color (2005) by Andrew Stroud; and What Happened, Miss Simone?
+They include Nina Simone: Break Down and Let It All Out (2004) by Sylvia Hampton and David Nathan; Princess Noire (2010) by Nadine Cohodas; Nina Simone (2004) by Kerry Acker; Nina Simone, Black Is the Color (2005) by Andrew Stroud; Nina Simone (2013) by Richard Elliott; and What Happened, Miss Simone?
 (2016) by Alan Light.

 Simone inspired a book of poetry, Me and Nina, by Monica Hand, and is the focus of musician Warren Ellis's book Nina Simone's Gum (2021).

 Honors

 In 2002, the city of Nijmegen, Netherlands, named a street after her, as "Nina Simone Street": she had lived in Nijmegen between 1988 and 1990.
 On August 29, 2005, the city of Nijmegen, the De Vereeniging concert hall, and more than 50 artists (among whom were Frank Boeijen, Rood Adeo, and Fay Claassen) honored Simone with the tribute concert Greetings from Nijmegen.

 Simone was inducted into the North Carolina Music Hall of Fame in 2009.

 In 2010, a statue in her honor was erected on Trade Street in her native Tryon, North Carolina.

 The promotion from the French Institute of Political Studies of Lille (Sciences Po Lille), due to obtain their master's degree in 2021, named themselves in her honor.
 The decision was made that this promotion was henceforth to be known as 'la promotion Nina Simone' after a vote in 2017.

 Simone was inducted into the Rock and Roll Hall of Fame in 2018.

 The Proms paid a homage to Nina Simone in 2019, an event called Mississippi Goddamn was performed by The Metropole Orkest at Royal Albert Hall led by Jules Buckley.
 Ledisi, Lisa Fischer and Jazz Trio, LaSharVu provided vocals.
+Ledisi embarked on the Nina and Me Tour throughout 2019, and released a tribute album titled Ledisi Sings Nina (2021).
+Following the release of the album, she embarked on her second tribute concert titled Ledisi Sings Nina Tour in 2021.